Emergency home repairs you should never ignore.

 • All the lights in the home are flickering or dimming.

-• Electrical outlets are dead.
+• The electrical outlets are dead.

-• The breaker won’t reset or there are frequent breaker trips.
+• The breaker won’t reset, or there are frequent breaker trips.

-• There is a smell of something burning.
+• There's a smell of something burning.

 • You see damaged or frayed wires.